 Master the insights needed to navigate significant challenges faced by CMOs today, by engaging in meaningful discussions with Kellogg's top faculty and industry executives.
 This program is specifically designed to increase the odds of success for enterprise marketing leaders.

 Exclusive, by-invitation-only annual conference that brings together more than 200 corporate directors and CEOs to discuss critical issues in corporate governance.

-Sophisticated subject matter in an easy-to-understand, accessible format equips executives with the working knowledge needed to seize opportunities that business analytics presents, develop a big data strategy and put data analytics to practical use.
+Sophisticated subject matter in an easy-to-understand, accessible format equips executives with the working knowledge needed to seize opportunities that analytics, artificial intelligence and a data strategy presents and put data analytics to practical use.

 **This course was formerly known as MKTG-953-0**Marketing is evolving from an art to a science.
 Many firms have extensive information about consumers' choices and how they react to marketing campaigns, but few firms have the expertise to intelligently act on such information.
 In this course, students will learn the scientific approach to marketing with hands-on use of technologies such as databases, analytics and computing systems to collect, analyze, and act on customer information.
 While students will employ quantitative methods in the course, the goal is not to produce experts in statistics; rather, students will gain the competency to interact with and manage a marketing analytics team.

 We will use the statistics program R in Customer Analytics.
 R is harder to use that Stata but has become the industry standard (together with Python) and is extremely good for data management, visualization, and Machine Learning.Before you start the course, you will need to learn how to use R using tutorials and screencasts I will make available on December 15, 2018.
 There will be a quiz to make sure that you are sufficiently proficient in R before the course starts.
 Please do not take this class if you are not willing or able to make this investment.